 Immunotherapy is a type of treatment that uses your body’s own immune system.
 It uses medicines that help your immune cells recognize and attack the cancer cells.

 Your doctor may suggest immunotherapy if one of these cases applies to you:

 You have advanced melanoma.
 In this case, the goal of immunotherapy is to help shrink the tumor.
 You may have this treatment alone.
 Or you may have it along with chemotherapy.
-Your doctor may suggest a clinical trial of a new immunotherapy medicine that could help you.
+Your doctor may also suggest a clinical trial of a new immunotherapy medicine that could help you.

 The types of immunotherapy medicines used for melanoma include:

 Cytokine therapy (interferon alpha, interleukin-2)

 Pembrolizumab and nivolumab are medicines that uses antibodies to block the PD-1 protein on immune cells.
 An antibody is a substance that attacks other substances in the body.
 This helps the immune system to attack melanoma cells.
 This medicine is used to treat advanced melanoma.
 It’s given as an IV infusion every 3 weeks.

 These medicines can also allow the immune system to attack other cells in your body.
 This can lead to less common but more serious side effects such as damage to the lungs, liver, intestines, kidneys, hormone-making glands, and other organs.
 It's important to report any side effects to your doctor or nurse right away.

 Ipilimumab is a medicine that uses an antibody to target a protein on immune cells called CTLA-4.
 The CTLA-4 protein may help melanoma cells survive, so targeting it boosts the immune system to help fight melanoma.
 This medicine is used to treat advanced melanoma.
 It can also be used after surgery for some melanomas that have reached the lymph nodes.
 This will help lower the risk that they will come back.
 It is given as an IV (intravenous) infusion, usually once every 3 weeks.